gpulina/GPS-Distance-Duration/README.md

 ## Notes

-- Make sure to review and comply with the OpenStreetMap API usage policy before using the API in a production environment or for heavy usage.
+- Make sure to review and comply with the OpenStreetMap API usage policy before using the OSRM API in a production environment or for heavy usage.
 - Feel free to customize the code and adapt it to your specific requirements.

 ## License